openrewrite/rewrite-docs/reference/recipes/maven/adddependency.md

 * type: String
 * familyPattern: String
   * A pattern, applied to groupIds, used to determine which other dependencies should have aligned version numbers.
 Accepts '*' as a wildcard character.
+* onlyIfUsing: List
+  * Add the dependency only if using one of the supplied types.
+Types should be identified by fully qualified class name or a glob expression